 And how can I learn to love?
-I cannot learn to love until the Spirit of God fills my heart with God's love, and I begin to long for God's love in a very different sense from which I have sought it so selfishly-as a comfort, a joy, a happiness, and a pleasure to myself.
-I will not learn it until I realize that "God is love," and to claim and receive it as an indwelling power for self sacrifice.
-I will not love until I begin to see that my glory, my blessedness, is to be like God and like Christ, in giving up everything in myself for my fellow-men.
-May God teach us this!
+Never until the Spirit of God fills my heart with God's love, and I begin to long for God's love in a very different sense from which I have sought it so selfishly, as a comfort and a joy and a happiness and a pleasure to myself; never until I begin to learn that "God is love," and to claim it, and receive it as an indwelling power for self-sacrifice; never until I begin to see that my glory, my blessedness, is to be like God and like Christ, in giving up everything in myself for my fellow-men.
+May God teach us that!
 Oh, the divine blessedness of the love with which the Holy Spirit can fill our hearts!
 "The fruit of the Spirit is love."